 If you’re looking for a holiday to the Greek Islands from May to October, we asked some travellers which least popular Greek Islands were their favourites and these are the top, least touristy Islands they chose.
 Don’t forget to let us know what you think and if you book a holiday to one of these islands, let us know too.

 Agistri, also known as Angistri or Agkistri, is a tiny, quiet Greek island in the Saronic Gulf.
-It is best known for its phenomenal beaches and crystal clear coastline.
+It is best known for its phenomenal beaches and crystal-clear coastline.
 The island boasts seven amazing beaches and a number of quaint picturesque villages featuring typical white-washed Greek cottages.

 In order to get to Agistri, you’ll need to head to the Port of Piraeus and find Gate E8 where the ferries and Flying Dolphins leave and head towards Agistri and the other Saronic islands (Aegina, Methana, Poros, Hydra & Spetses).

-The beaches here are picture-perfect; Aponisos (€5 entry); Chalikiada (you can wild camp here); Dragonera; Mariza; Milos; Skala and Skliri beach are all shallow, rocky and have calm waters perfect for lazing in and for snorkelling.
+The beaches here are picture-perfect; Aponisos (€5 entry); Chalikiada (you can wild camp here); Dragonera; Mariza; Milos; Skala and Skliri beaches are all shallow, rocky and have calm waters perfect for lazing in and for snorkelling.

 You’ll only get a true idea of this tiny island, covered with oregano, figs, lemons and lush pine forests by foot.
 Lekani Lake is a great location for hiking & biking and constitutes a wetland with rare species of plants and birds.
 Alternatively, one of the best ways to explore the island is by kayak as Agistri is just 13.4 km².
 If this is all too energetic for you it takes just ten minutes to drive from the northernmost village of Megalochori to Limenaria in the south.